Nandit12/Human_activity_recognition/README.md

 It's amazing we can differential between standing and sitting and reaching 94% accuracy.

 ## Overview :
 The is the simplest method to achieve best accuracy with relevant results and proper evaluation of it.
+Done in jupyter notebook.

 ## Short summary of data :
 The data contains 561 features with the task to predict between 6 categories i.e. sitting, standing, walking, walking upstairs, walking downstairs and laying.
 The features are generated with only two sensors (accelometer and gyroscope) which are in time and frequency domain.